fabric8io/osio-pipeline/README.md

 |  checkout_scm  |    false   |      true      |    whether you want git code or not for performing commands    |
 |    commands    |    false   |      null      |             commands that you want to execute                  |

+Note: For the `oc` image its doesn't spin up new pod, instead it execute the commands on the master node.